LiamChatland13/CST8221_NumPuz/README.md

 # CST8221_NumPuz
-NumPuz game created for JAP by Liam and Youssuf
+NumPuz game created for JAP by Liam and Youssef